 The Cerros del Rio Volcanic Field is one of many volcanic fields in northern New Mexico.
-It lies within the Rio Grande rift and has been cutt by the Rio Grande.
-The cayon that resulted, White Riock Canyon, was too steep, rocky, and narrow foir early travelrs.
-Hence early colonist were forced up and over the land south and easts of the Cerros del Rio volcanic field much as Interstate Highway 25 does today.
+It lies within the Rio Grande rift and has been cut by the Rio Grande.
+The canyon that resulted, White Rock Canyon, was too steep, rocky, and narrow for early travelers.
+Hence early colonists were forced up and over the land south andeasts of the Cerros del Rio volcanic field much as Interstate Highway 25 does today.

 "The Santa Fe Volcanic Field" (or so it should be named)